decentldotland/MIPs/README.md

 Once the champion has asked the MEM community as to whether an idea has any chance of acceptance, a draft MIP should be presented as a PR to the MIP repo.
 This gives the author a chance to flesh out the draft MIP to make it properly formatted, of high quality, and to address additional concerns about the proposal.

-The MIP editors assign MIP numbers based on the original pull request number, and change the status of MIP issues.
+The MIP editors assign MIP numbers based on the original pull request number and change the status of MIP issues.

-Approving editors will assign the MIP a number, give it status "Draft", and add it to the MIPs git repository.
+Approving editors will assign the MIP a number, give it the status "Draft", and add it to the MIPs git repository.
 The MIP editor will not unreasonably deny a MIP.
 For a MIP to be accepted it must meet certain minimum criteria.
 It must be a clear and complete description of the proposed enhancement.
 The enhancement must represent a net improvement.
 The proposed implementation, if applicable, must be solid and must not complicate the protocol unduly.

 The MIP author may update the Draft as necessary in the git repository.
 Updates to drafts may also be submitted by the author as pull requests.